 Everyone with a smart phone or tablet has experienced interacting with photographs by pinching and stretching the screen of their device to zoom or move around.
 Not so many people have questioned why it's not possible to do this with videos.

-Middlesex University MSc Creative Technology student Lionel Chok and his team decided to address this imbalance, and their resulting project 'Sharon' picked up a Hack The Visual Award at the end of June.
+Middlesex University MA/MSc Creative Technology student Lionel Chok and his team decided to address this imbalance, and their resulting project 'Sharon' picked up a Hack The Visual Award at the end of June.

 Over 100 hackers, makers, designers, developers and visual artists came together for the 48-hour hackathon in London's Shoreditch, with the challenge of uncovering the hidden possibilities of imagery and technology.